 WELCOME TO THE THOMPSON DOCKSIDE!

 No doubt many of you are wondering what is going on with the “Thompson Dockside”.
-As many of you know, the last published Dockside was sent last year.
+As many of you know, the last published Dockside was sent a couple of years ago.

 For a variety of reasons, it made more sense to publish the Dockside on line than in the printed form many of you received for eleven years.
 The biggest reason for going on line is that from the very beginning I had always envisioned the Dockside as being interactive.
 For obvious reasons, this was difficult to do in a traditional printed format, but with the vast majority of everyone now having access to being on line, the internet proves to be the perfect vehicle.